Savan-Gadhiya/Rock-Paper-Scissor-Game/README.md

 # Rock-Paper-Scissor-Game
-I made this Game using HTML,CSS and JavaScript.
+I made this rock-paper-scissor Game using HTML,CSS and JavaScript.